G4p-Studios/Thrive/README.md

 ### What are sound packs?

 Sound packs are collections of sounds that Thrive uses to indicate user actions and program events.
-In terms of structure, a sound pack is essentially a folder with wave files stored inside it.
+In terms of structure, a sound pack is essentially a folder with wave files inside of it.

 ### Creating and adding sound packs